zenml-io/blog.zenml.io/_posts/2022-10-27-pytorch-experiment-tracking.md

 Wondering if you can use other tools?
 We have more integrations [here](https://zenml.io/integrations).

-## ✅ Converting PyTorch Code to ZenML
+## ✅ Vanilla PyTorch Code
-Now that we are done with the installation and setup, let's get the codes from the PyTorch [quickstart tutorial](https://pytorch.org/tutorials/beginner/basics/quickstart_tutorial.html) and transform it into ZenML's code structure.

-The following codes are taken from the PyTorch quickstart page.
+If you're a PyTorch user, you may be familiar with the "hello world" example on the quickstart page.

+The code does 3 key things in the following order:
+1. Load the dataset.
+2. Define a model.
+3. Train and test the model.

 ```python
 import torch